tajo/ladle/packages/website/docs/providers.md

 > **Warning**: This is an experimental API that can be changed or removed with any release.

-Ladle exports the `useLadleContext` hook that gives you full access to the whole internal state `globalState` and `dispatch` function so you can also modify it within your stories.
+Ladle exports the `useLadleContext` hook that gives you full access to the whole internal `globalState` and a `dispatch` function, so you can also modify it within your stories.
 For example, your story can inspect and change the Ladle theme.
 It can control all other addons as well.
 Example:

 ```tsx
 import { useLadleContext, ActionType, ThemeState } from "@ladle/react";